Wednesday, 2 December 2015

 Today the conglomeration of wind blown detritus at the northern shore consisted of the ever present emerald green balls and the usual feather quills, enhanced by the addition of the odd plastic bottle, a cigarette lighter and assorted bits of coloured paper and polythene bags.
 It makes me so cross as none of it needs to be there apart from the feathers.
 The warden/employee of Thames Water could surely make himself useful and retrieve the balls rather than endlessly drive around in his white patrol vehicle and the rest is down to the general public, fishermen, birders, who knows?
 Whoever is responsible could just as easily discard their rubbish in the plentiful rubbish bins available.

-I sat and watched these two beautiful and rare birds gracing the waters of Farmoor and the contrast of their delicate beauty to the dross in which they swam and found their food only emphasised what a mess we make of our world wherever humankind goes.
+I sat and watched these two beautiful and rare birds gracing the waters of Farmoor and the contrast of their delicate beauty to the dross in which they swam and found their food only emphasised what a mess humankind makes of our world.

 Grey Phalaropes, Green Balls and Plastic Bottle all showing well!